The on-line site of the Danish Architecture Centre is an amazing resource for information about modern architecture and landscape and urban planning.

 There is, of course, the obvious information about the Architecture Centre itself, on Strandgade, with opening times and information about exhibitions but that is just the access point to a huge amount of data with three separate sections under the headings DAC&LIFE, DAC&BUILD and DAC&CITIES although, of course, opening and moving through and between the various sections is fluid.

 Under the section DAC&Life is the Copenhagen X Gallery with descriptions, photographs and basic information about new buildings in Denmark including basic data about the architects, engineers, client, square metres and even cost that is often difficult to pull together from other sources.

-Buildings can also be tagged and added to a personalised guide book with maps and downloaded as a pdf or sent as an email to others so pretty useful if you are planning to look at a number of buildings with a number of friends or colleagues.
+Buildings can also be tagged and added to a personalised guide book with maps and then downloaded as a pdf or your personal list can be sent as an email to others so useful if you are planning to look at a number of buildings with a number of friends or colleagues.

-There are even pre-recorded pod guides for running or walking and for at least four years DAC organised an annual architecture run of 6 KM in which up to 1,000 people took part.
+There are even pre-recorded pod guides for running or walking.
+For at least four years DAC has organised an annual architecture run of 6 KM in which up to 1,000 people took part.
 Have to confess that my first reaction was only in Copenhagen could you find something like that.